zhaominyiz/C3-STISR/README.md

 The code will be gradually open source!

+Due to company policy, I can't provide the code.
+To guarantee reproducibility, I am working on reimplement C3-STISR.
+The final result will be released around September.
+Thank you all for your support.

 ## :wink: Related Works :wink:
 · Text Gestalt: Stroke-Aware Scene Text Image Super-Resolution [[Paper]](https://arxiv.org/pdf/2112.08171.pdf) [[Code]](https://github.com/FudanVI/FudanOCR)